DefianceDigital/AVRgo/README.md

 ## AVRgo Boards
 #### AVRgo-Infinity
-*Anticipated Release Date: February 13th, 2021*
+*Anticipated Launch Date: February 12th, 2021*

 The AVRgo-Infinity originated with two primary goals.
 To be completely cordless and to be a board built with EVERYBODY in mind.
 It's not a design for beginners or for advanced users.
 It's a design that grows with you, from beginner to advanced user and can be picked up anywhere in between.
 Whether your're designing the next wearable device, an AVR-based handheld gaming system, or just learning how to turn on LEDs; The AVRgo-Infinity is designed for you.
 The library we developed to accompany this board is extensive, and it makes complicated tasks incredibly easy.
 - Dual Bootloader allows for uploading sketches via Micro-SD Card, or directly from the Arduino IDE over Bluetooth.